-Part III: Additional IDDE Program Data [This section required beginning with 2018 Annual Report]
+Part III: Additional IDDE Program Data

 1. Assessment and Priority Ranking of Catchments data (Appendix B (A)(7)(c) / page 5)

 Provide a list of all catchments with ranking results (DEEP basins may be used instead of manual catchment delineations).